mike182uk/alfred-snpt/README.md

 A notification will be displayed once the snippet has been copied to the clipboard.

-# FAQ
+## FAQ's

 ### Why do i have to build the workflow?
-Why can't i just download a pre-built workflow?
+Can i not just download a pre-built workflow?

-Alfred does not know where `node`, `fzf` or `snpt` is installed too.
-As part of building the workflow, any references to these bins in the workflow scripts are replaced with the correct path to the bin for your system.
+Alfred does not know the location of the `node`, `fzf` or `snpt` binaries on your system.
+As part of building the workflow, any references to these binaries in the workflow scripts are replaced with the correct path to the binary on your system.

-# Troubleshooting
+## Troubleshooting

-### The workflow has stopped working, what do i do?
+### The workflow has stopped working

 Try re-building the workflow and re-installing it.
-It may be that one of the required bins has moved or upgraded which will have invalidated the path to it in the workflow scripts.
+It may be that one of the required binaries has moved or been upgraded which will have invalidated the path to it in one of the workflow scripts.